timfg.com

 As my friends know, I spend much of my leisure time bungee jumping, leaping out of aeroplanes and riding motorcycles around tracks.
 In quieter moments, I compose winsome ditties on my much loved Ovation guitar and consume vast quantities of modern fiction, having exhausted the best of the Victorian novelists in my youth.
 I holiday on the slopes and hoist a spinny on gusty weekends, yet still find time to maintain a passing interest in modern coding approaches to video-games.

-And, actually, it's hard to put clear definition to my work and play existences.
+It's hard to put clear definition to my work and play existences.
 Before I forged a career in IT, I fiddled around with IT for pleasure - from about the age of 12.
 At hours which any normal person might consider firmly in the bounds of 'leisure time' - if not sleeping time - you're quite likely to find me working.
 I don't know if this modern boundary-blurring approach is a good thing or not - but it suits me down to the ground.